-Here is a short reference about the most typical neck widths in inches and millimeters as measured at nut.
+The table below compares the most typical acoustic guitar neck widths in inches and millimeters as measured at nut.

 |Inches, fraction||Inches, decimal||Mm||Comments|